-Sound judgment and decision making is a skill reserved for leaders - false.
+Sound judgment and decision-making are skills reserved for leaders - false.

-Sound judgment and decision making is a purely logical activity - false.
+Sound judgment and decision-making are purely logical activities - false.

 The ability to pass sound judgments and make good decisions is a universal skill that will benefit you regardless of your role, department, or industry.
-Whether you are an emergency room doctor or a social media intern, your ability to collect information, determine its relevance, come to a conclusion, and make a decision on the course of action, impacts many others, not just yourself.
+Whether you are an emergency room doctor or a social media intern, your ability to collect information, determine its relevance, and decide on the course of action impacts many others, not just yourself.
 Therefore, honing your skills in this area is critical to your success.

-Whether we are aware of it or not, there are many factors that can either compromise or elevate our ability to make a judgment or decision.
+Whether we are aware of it or not, many factors can either compromise or elevate our ability to make a judgment or decision.
 These things include:

-Emotion: Unfortunately emotions often get a bad reputation in business, especially when it comes to decision making.
+- Emotion: Unfortunately, emotions often get a bad reputation in business, especially regarding decision-making.
 In reality, our emotions can tell us a great deal about a situation or decision.
-While it may not be right to make a decision solely off a feeling or emotion, it is valid for it to come into your consideration set.
+While it may not be right to make a decision solely on a feeling or emotion, it is valid for it to come into your consideration set.

-Preference: I like to work on a Mac over a PC.
+- Preference: I like to work on a Mac over a PC.
 This is my personal preference.
-While I have a number of reasons why some of our preferences cannot be easily explained or rationalized.
+While I have several reasons why some of our preferences cannot be easily explained or rationalized.
 They just are.
 They are a part of who we are and will inevitably impact our judgments and decisions, though it is up to us to what degree they do.

-While there are clearly external and internal factors at play in any situation, whether it be an emergency or every day, there are actions you can take in the moment to ensure the judgments and decisions you make are sound.
-These actions include:
+While there are clearly external and internal factors at play in any situation, whether it be an emergency or every day, there are actions you can take at the moment to ensure the judgments and decisions you make are sound.

 When we are stressed or feel burdened with a decision, it can be easy to withdraw and isolate ourselves.
-In isolation we can lose sight of our blindspots and pass judgments or make decisions without the full picture.
+In isolation, we can lose sight of our blindspots and pass judgments or make decisions without the full picture.
 Therefore, communicate with those around you.
-Ideally, someone you can have an honest two-way dialogue with and whose judgment you trust and even admire.
-This may be a one to one coach or mentor, a leader (does not have to be your own), or an individual contributor.
+Ideally, someone you can have an honest two-way dialogue with and whose judgment you trust.
+This may be a one-to-one coach or mentor, a leader (it does not have to be your own), or an individual contributor.

 While communicating with others is one piece of the puzzle, taking stock of your own knowledge, feelings, and gaps is another.
 That’s where mindfulness comes in.
 As the Mayo Clinic explains, “mindfulness is a type of meditation in which you focus on being intensely aware of what you're sensing and feeling in the moment, without interpretation or judgment.”
 So, while you attempt to come to a judgment or make a decision, take the time you need to listen to yourself.
 By slowing down and practicing mindfulness, you may find you already have the answer you have been scrambling around trying to find.